Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Hansel Dataset

-Define a set of \textbf{entities} $E$ that are entries of a Knowledge Base (KB).
-Given an input text document $D = \{s_1, \dots, s_d\}$ and a set of \textbf{entity mentions} that are spans with known boundaries: $M_D = \{m_1, \dots, m_n\}$, an Entity Linking (EL, also referred to as Entity Disambiguation) system outputs mention-entity pairs: $\{(m_i, e_i)\}_{i \in [1,n] }$, where each entity is either a known KB entity or NIL (an entity out of KB): $e \in E \cup \{nil\}$.
-The broader instance of EL where mention spans are not given \citet{genre} is out of scope for this work.
+Define entries in a Knowledge Base (KB) as a set of \textbf{entities} $E$.
+Given an input document $D = \{s_1, \dots, s_d\}$ and \textbf{entity mentions} that are spans with known boundaries: $M_D = \{m_1, \dots, m_n\}$, an entity linking (EL) system outputs mention-entity pairs: $\{(m_i, e_i)\}_{i \in [1,n] }$, where each entity is either a known KB entity or NIL (i.e., an entity outside KB): $e \in E \cup \{nil\}$.
+Another setting of EL where mention spans are not given \cite{genre} is out of scope for this work.

 We publish an EL dataset for simplified Chinese (zh-hans), named Hansel.
 The training set is processed from Wikipedia.
-The test set of Hansel contains Few-Shot (FS) and Zero-Shot (ZS) slices, focusing respectively on tail entity linking and zero-shot generalization to emerging entities.
-Both test sets contain mentions drawn from diverse documents, with the ground truth entity ID annotated.
+The test set of Hansel contains Few-Shot (FS) and Zero-Shot (ZS) slices, focusing respectively on tail entities and emerging entities.
+Both test sets contain mentions from diverse documents, with the ground truth entity ID annotated.
 Dataset statistics are shown in \autoref{tab:stats_hansel}.